dahlia/awesome-sqlalchemy/README.rst

    Such Colander schemas can be used with libraries like Deform_ and helps remove the need for duplication of schema definitions.

+FormAlchemy_
+   FormAlchemy eliminates boilerplate by autogenerating HTML input fields from a given model.
+FormAlchemy will try to figure out what kind of HTML code should be returned by introspecting the model's properties and generate ready-to-use HTML code that will fit the developer's application.

 WTForms-Alchemy_
    WTForms-Alchemy is a WTForms extension toolkit for easier creation of model based forms.
 Strongly influenced by Django ModelForm.